cjmet/CodeKy-SDM24-MBH/README.md

     1. Keep it Simple and Functional First.
 We'll add Features Later.
     1. Add a modified Product Class from the Petshop to the Data Folder.
         1. Be aware of name spaces.
-        1. Lets keep it simple and only one basic class, no methods, nor interfaces yet.
+        1. Lets keep it simple and only one basic Class, no Methods, nor Interfaces yet.
         1. We can add a Dictionary for Specification that vary by product.
         1. Add an unique Id field.
 We'll use this to identify items in a dictionary.
         1. Add an isSelected field.
 We'll use this to identify items selected for actions like Add, Delete, Update, Purchase, etc.